 Activity 1: Pumpkin teen number puzzles.
 These simple puzzles provide a tactile way for your child make connections about the different ways a number can be shown.
 We also recommend incorporating snap blocks or these next level manipulatives after they put the puzzle together to help make this abstract idea more concrete.

-Activity 2: “Magic” pumpkin sight words.
-This simple activity will wow your child as they work through sight words!
+Activity 2: Let’s work on a simple activity will wow your child as they work through sight words!
+First, print this sheet.
 Using a white crayon, write a word that your child is working on in each of the pumpkins.
 (Need some ideas?
-Think of words that your child likely sees in books often, like “the,” “of,” “have,” “how,” “why,” “said,” etc.) Then give them an orange marker to fill in each pumpkin.
+Think of words that your child likely sees in books often, like “the,” “of,” “have,” “how,” “why,” “said,” etc.) Then give them an orange marker or orange water color paint to fill in each pumpkin.
 When the word is revealed, work on identifying it.
 Then repeat until all of the pumpkins are filled in.

 Activity 3: Get some fine motor skill work in with this simple pumpkin sewing activity.